Skip to main contentSkip to Table of Contents

 Liabilities covered by budgetary resources are liabilities funded by a current appropriation or other funding source.
 These consist of accounts payable and accrued payroll and benefits.
 Accounts payable represent amounts owed to another entity for goods ordered and received and for services rendered except for employees.
 Accrued payroll and benefits represent payroll costs earned by employees during the fiscal year which are not paid until the next fiscal year.

 Liabilities not covered by budgetary resources are liabilities that are not funded by any current appropriation or other funding source.
 These liabilities consist of accrued annual leave, deferred rent, and actuarial FECA.
-Deferred rent is the difference at year-end bewtween the sum of monthyly cash disberusements paid to date for rent and the sum of the average monthly rent calculated based on the term of the lease.
+Deferred rent is the difference at year-end between the sum of monthly cash disbursements paid to date for rent and the sum of the average monthly rent calculated based on the term of the lease.

 Annual leave is accrued as it is earned, and the accrual is reduced as leave is taken.
 The balance in the accrued leave account is adjusted to reflect current pay rates.
 Liabilities associated with other types of vested leave, including compensatory, restored leave, and sick leave in certain circumstances, are accrued at year-end, based on latest pay rates and unused hours of leave.
 Funding will be obtained from future financing sources to the extent that current or prior year appropriations are not available to fund annual and other types of vested leave earned but not taken.
 Nonvested leave is expensed when used.
 Any liability for sick leave that is accrued but not taken by a Civil Service Retirement System (CSRS)-covered employee is transferred to the Office of Personnel Management (OPM) upon the retirement of that individual.
 Credit is given for sick leave balances in the computation of annuities upon the retirement of Federal Employees Retirement System (FERS)-covered employees.

 The Access Board employees participate in either the CSRS or the FERS.
-The employees who participate in CSRS are beneficiaries of the agency’s matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.
+The employees who participate in CSRS are beneficiaries of the Access Board’s matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.

 Prior to December 31, 1983, all employees were covered under the CSRS program.
 From January 1, 1984 through December 31, 1986, employees had the option of remaining under CSRS or joining FERS and Social Security.
 Employees hired as of January 1, 1987 are automatically covered by the FERS program.
 Both CSRS and FERS employees may participate in the federal Thrift Savings Plan (TSP).
 FERS employees receive an automatic agency contribution equal to one percent of pay and the Access Board matches any employee contribution up to an additional four percent of pay.
 For FERS participants, the Access Board also contributes the employer’s matching share of Social Security.